Facial Recognition isn’t confined to the realms of computer science. It has solid business applications.

 - Real-time analysis (as you upload an image or video to S3)

-- Extensive facial analysis (gender, color of hair, facial expression, eyes open or not, etc.)
+- Extensive facial analysis (gender, the color of hair, facial expression, eyes open or not, etc.)

 - Pathing (capturing paths of identified objects in videos)